CBS Column Base

-The CBS column base installs with bolts and provides tested capacity.
-The 1" standoff (included) meets code requirements for structural posts installed in basements or exposed to weather or water splash.
+The CBS is designed to be the interface between columns and their foundations.
+The main function of this column base is to link the column to the concrete footing surface and thereby transmit the structure’s stresses to the foundation.
+The 1" standoff of the CBS meets code requirements for structural posts installed in basements or exposed to weather or water splash.

 - Installs with bolts and provides tested capacity

 - 1″ standoff for areas potentially exposed to water